 Lilikoi (Passion Fruit)-Mango Jam

 Lilikoi (Passion Fruit)-Mango Jam is a low-sugar cooked jam made with Pomona’s Universal Pectin.
 Pomona’s Pectin contains no sugar or preservatives and jells reliably with low amounts of any sweetener.
+This recipe was contributed by Bonnie Perata of Kona’s Earthly Delights Farm on the big island of Hawaii.

 Notes